Adeliyio/customer-segmentation-rfm-kmeans/README.md

 ### Conclusion:
 Customer segmentation with K-means clustering offers our company an opportunity to gain deeper insights into our customer base, drive personalized marketing initiatives, and ultimately improve business outcomes.
 By understanding our customers better and catering to their specific needs, we can differentiate ourselves in the competitive e-commerce landscape and build long-lasting relationships with our valued customers.

+#### Appendix:
+#### Data Description
+InvoiceNo: Invoice number.
+Nominal, a 6-digit integral number uniquely assigned to each transaction.
+If this code starts with letter 'c', it indicates a cancellation.
+StockCode: Product (item) code.
+Nominal, a 5-digit integral number uniquely assigned to each distinct product.
+Description: Product (item) name.
+Nominal.
+Quantity: The quantities of each product (item) per transaction.
+Numeric.
+InvoiceDate: Invice Date and time.
+Numeric, the day and time when each transaction was generated.
+UnitPrice: Unit price.
+Numeric, Product price per unit in sterling.
+CustomerID: Customer number.
+Nominal, a 5-digit integral number uniquely assigned to each customer.
+Country: Country name.
+Nominal, the name of the country where each customer resides.